mimersql/mimerrust/README.md

 This project is aimed at creating an API for interacting with [Mimer SQL](https://www.mimer.com) databases from Rust.

 The Mimer SQL Rust API is built as a wrapper around the Mimer C API.
 It consists of two crates:
-1. `mimerrust`: This crate implement the Mimer SQL Rust API.
+1. `mimerrust`: This crate implements the Mimer SQL Rust API.
 It uses the wrappers from `mimerrust-sys` to create a high level, safe interface.
 2. `mimerrust-sys`: This crate is responsible for the low-level wrapping of the C library into compatible Rust concepts.
 It is not meant for direct use, but rather as an intermediary wrapping step.
 To reduce build time and avoid requirements on LLVM and Clang on Windows a pre-generated binding is used by default.
 To generate and use a new binding, pass the `--features run_bindgen` when building.